-When you enter into an agency agreement (including a joint sole agency) with someone who is selling a property, you need to meet a number of requirements that are set out in the Real Estate Agents Act 2008 and the Code of Professional Conduct and Client Care 2012.
+When you enter into an agency agreement (including a joint sole agency) with someone who is selling a property, you need to meet a number of requirements that are set out in the Real Estate Agents Act 2008 and the Real Estate Agents Act (Professional Conduct and Client Care) Rules 2012 (Code of Conduct).

 Before you can receive a commission or expenses

 - There must be a written agency agreement in place before you do any work.

 - The agency agreement must be signed by or on behalf of the vendor and the agent.

 - You must give a copy of the agency agreement to the vendor within 48 hours of being signed.

 Things you must do before an agency agreement is signed

 Explain the risk of paying a commission if a previous agency is not cancelled